 “You want them to be happy kids, but you also want to create that personality trait where they’re not going to freak out when another kid has a toy they don’t have,” Bobby Deskins says.

 As any parent knows, teaching good manners is one thing, but genuine gratitude?
 That’s another hurdle all together.

 “Gratitude is a harder lesson to teach because they don’t know the flip side,” says Bobby Deskins.
 “The biggest challenge for me is that you don’t want to tell your six-year-old about all the ugly stuff in the world – I don’t want her to have to deal with that right now.
 We try to talk through it without getting too heavy.”

-“So much of what we say to our kids is trying to teach them that they’re very fortunate,” says Debbie Deskins, adding, “They have food on the table and have toys so many kids don’t have.”
+“So much of what we say to our kids is trying to teach them that they’re very fortunate,” says Debbie Deskins, adding, “They have food on the table and toys so many kids don’t have.”

-According to experts, parents like Moeller, Swanson and the Deskins working to teach their children gratitude at a young age are laying the foundation for their children’s future success.
+According to experts, parents like Moeller, Swanson and the Deskins working to teach their children gratitude at a young age are laying the foundation for their future success.

 A Life Lesson

 Gratitude is not just about raising a polite child.
 The trait has been linked to higher levels of happiness, self-esteem, empathy and a host of other valuable attributes.

 “The traits that embody character – compassion, gratitude, cooperation, generosity, empathy and respect – are what empower children to rise above the trials and tribulations they will face throughout their lives,” says Jo Kirchner, CEO of Primrose Schools®, a national early education and care provider.

 And when it comes to developing thankfulness in children, experts say it’s never too early to start.
 In fact, the first five years of life play a pivotal role in shaping their social-emotional well-being – and their success later in life.